 UNIVERSITY RECOGNITION AWARD: $6,000 for four years ($1,500 per year)

-Awarded to entering freshmen with a high school GPA of 3.40-3.49 and an ACT composite score of 23 or higher (SAT score of 1050 or higher), OR with a high school GPA of 3.40 or higher and ACT composite score equal to 23 (SAT score 1050 to 1080).
+Awarded to entering freshmen with a high school GPA of 3.40-3.49 and a score of 1130 or higher on the Redesigned SAT (ACT composite score of 23 or higher), OR a high school GPA of 3.40 or higher and a score of 1130 to 1150 on the Redesigned SAT (ACT composite score equal to 23).

 Awarded to entering freshmen with a high school GPA of 3.0 or higher residing in Michigan counties outside of Macomb, Oakland or Wayne who wish to live on campus.
 Recipients must live in university housing.